 Heart specialists at Rush diagnose mitral valve prolapse with a test called echocardiography, which makes diagnosis more precise than it was in the past.
 Physicians use the test to detect mitral valve prolapse and identify regurgitation.

-If your mitral valve prolapse is troublesome, specialists at Rush will create a personalized treatment plan, which may include medication, a procedure or both.
+If your mitral valve prolapse is severe and requires treatment, specialists at Rush will create a personalized treatment plan, which may include medication, a procedure or both.

 - Vasodilators, a class of medications that reduce the stress on your heart